cedx/open.dart/doc/usage/api.md

 ### String **application**
 Specify the application to open the target with.

 The application name is platform dependent.
-For example, Goole Chrome is `google chrome` on macOS, `google-chrome` on Linux and `chrome` on Windows.
+For example, Goole Chrome is `chrome` on Windows, `google-chrome` on Linux and `google chrome` on macOS.

 You may also pass in the application's full path.
 For example on Windows Subsystem for Linux, this can be `"/mnt/c/Program Files (x86)/Google/Chrome/Application/chrome.exe"`.